 I prefer the plural approach of earlier centuries – as I have outlined elsewhere.
 Parish clergy are vital – to the parish churches.
 And parish churches are, generally, a diocese’s bread and butter in terms of generating income.
 (There are exceptions where dioceses have been cleverer about investing money into real estate that generates income instead of draining church coffers.)
 But parish priests do not have to be the gatekeepers for an alternative (and often very different) model of ministry – or even the “supervisors”?
 That would not be a plural approach.
 So I am with you there.

-However, I just wonder whether (and could you tactfully ask your bishop if this is the case?) perhaps the parish angle has been chosen in your diocese – and the archidiaconal route has been taken in Tom’s case – in order to avoid getting snowed under legislative approaches and issues?
+However, I just wonder whether (and could you tactfully ask your bishop if this is the case?) perhaps the parish angle has been chosen in your diocese – and the archidiaconal route has been taken in Isaac’s case – in order to avoid getting snowed under legislative approaches and issues?
 Dare I suggest that to ask diocesan synods to produce new protocols, legislation and ordinances might not be the most freeing way forward!!

-The benefit of Tom’s situation is that in truth the “temporary licence” may be truer to the exploratory and experimental nature of a good fresh expression or plant(?)
+The benefit of Isaac’s situation is that in truth the “temporary licence” may be truer to the exploratory and experimental nature of a good fresh expression or plant(?)
 Perhaps to create for every project an episcopal licence is something like putting Saul’s armour on David?
 I guess you see it as the bishop hedging his/her bets?
 I just wonder, might it be his/her way of allowing greater liberty?
-I have no idea in Tom’s case.
+I have no idea in Isaac’s case.
 But it’s possible that’s why the archidiaconal route has been taken there.

 Could it really be that simple?